MCCTeam/MCCTeam.github.io/source/guide/chat-bots.md

     **Current list of issues:**

-    -   Sometimes the bot will not bonemeal carrots/potatoes or melon/pumpkin stems (you will see it in a pattern of crops that have not been bonemealed)
+    -   Sometimes the bot will not bone meal carrots/potatoes or melon/pumpkin stems (you will see it in a pattern of crops that have not been bonemealed)
-    -   Sometimes the bot can jump on to the crops and break the farmland when comming form a different height, it's advised to keep the farming area flat and fenced off so the items to not fly out of the farming area
+    -   Sometimes the bot can jump on to the crops and break the farmland when coming form a different height, it's advised to keep the farming area flat and fenced off so the items to not fly out of the farming area
-    -   If you have a farming platform that is 1 block thick and has air bellow, make it a few blocks thich because the bot can fall through sometimes whem logging in and standing on farmland
+    -   If you have a farming platform that is 1 block thick and has air bellow, make it a few blocks thick because the bot can fall through sometimes when logging in and standing on farmland
-    -   Sometimes the bot can be kicked for "invalid movement" packets when farming netherwart on soul sand, we haven't been abel to figure why this happens in some parts of the world, while on thers it's completely fine, it's advised to keep the farming area small and flat.
+    -   Sometimes the bot can be kicked for "invalid movement" packets when farming netherwart on soul sand, we haven't been able to figure why this happens in some parts of the world, while on other it's completely fine, it's advised to keep the farming area small and flat.

     _We're working on solving these issues._